VIMLab-hfut/AcaVis/README.md

-# Our model-----ClusterNet
+# Our model

-ClusterNet provides a differentiable k-means clustering layer which is used as a building block for solving graph optimization problems.
+Our model implements community discovery based on GCN node embedding and K-means combinatorial optimization

 # Examples of running the experiments

-Example running the single-graph experiment for the community detection problem on the cora dataset:
+Example running the single-graph experiment for the community detection problem on the DBLP DBLP dataset:

 ```
 python ourtest.py